oddbird/css-sandbox/src/scope/explainer.md

   unless explicitly placed by use of `&` or `:scope`
 - CLARIFY: The placement of
-  [scope in the cascade](#where-does-scope-fit-in-the-cascade), and my reasons for allowing specificity to flow-through scopes in a single direction
+  [scope in the cascade](#where-does-scope-fit-in-the-cascade), and reasons for allowing specificity to flow-through scopes in a single direction

 ### 2021.01.18